cognitedata/cognite-sdk-js/README.md

 How to release a new version:

 1. Create a new branch
-2. Run
+2. Run `yarn docs` to update the documentation
+3. Commit changes (if any)
+4. Run
     ```bash
     $ npm version [patch/minor/major]
     ```
-3. Push branch and push tags (`git push --tags`)
+5. Push branch and push tags (`git push --tags`)
-4. Create a new pull requests
+6. Create a new pull requests
-5. A new version will be published when PR is merged
+7. A new version will be published when PR is merged